sarphiv/sprinkle/README.md

 Options:
   -h -? --help       Show full help text.
-  -a --all           Kill all jobs
+  -a --all           For start, kill all jobs; For view, view full file.
 ```

 # 🧑‍⚖️ Disclaimer